 Designed to Meet Variable Inspection Requirements

-(in 2MP, 16MP, and 29MP resolutions) for imaging, matching, and verification.
+(in 2MP, 16MP, 29MP, and 43MP resolutions) for imaging, matching, and verification.
 All cameras can be used with ProMetric or TrueTest software platforms, accessing Radiant’s complete image analysis and inspection tool library.

 Complete Machine Vision Toolset in Field-Proven Test Sequencing Software

 All products in Radiant's advanced vision inspection portfolio feature pre-configured INSPECT Software for production-level applications.
 This software features a comprehensive library of inspection tools to perform all basic machine vision functions for electromechanical assembly verification and gauging, and features test sequencing based on Radiant’s field-proven TrueTest™ Software

 .
 These tools ensure the manufacturing accuracy of a device and its components (including component location, presence/absence, shape, size, position, and more).
 INSPECT.assembly uses photometry-based evaluations of gradient and contrast to locate and identify irregularities in contrast across an image, detecting subtle defects that may go unnoticed by traditional machine vision systems, which may cause latent failures in assembled devices long after they leave the factory.